-Omalu suggests that children should never play sports like football, hockey or lacrosse.
+Omalu suggests that children should never play sports like football, hockey, rugby and even lacrosse.

 "Knowing what we know today, there is no reason whatsoever that any child under the age of 18 should play the high-impact, high-contact sports," he told Today.